Bankoga/golem/docs/reddit_post.md

 * What is the minimum number of neurons required for a human to be generally intelligent?

 Given that all doubts as to the immediate possibility of machine general intelligence have long since been removed by the works of others in my mind
-And that the only caveat is the potential necessity of organic chemsitry to consciousness, life, or intelligence And thus I have zero expectation of failure in logical feasibility of the current approach (not backprop...)
+And that the only caveat is the potential necessity of organic chemistry to consciousness, life, or intelligence And thus I have zero expectation of failure in logical feasibility of the current approach (not backprop...)
 When solving for something one thinks if of sufficient impact And everyone else thinks is of sufficient impact
-And is indeed going to be of sufficient impact in the miniscule possibility of success Then it is necessary to seriously attempt to converse about it even if in the most likely case that I fail, I will simply be laughed at, called a fool, and in case of virality, quite publicly
+And is indeed going to be of sufficient impact in the minuscule possibility of success Then it is necessary to seriously attempt to converse about it even if in the most likely case that I fail, I will simply be laughed at, called a fool, and in case of virality, quite publicly

 **PURPOSE**